Reddsito/FrontEndChallenge/README-template.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- See the size of the elements adjust based on their device's screen size
-- See hover states for interactive elements
-- Make a selection of which pledge to make
-- See an updated progress bar and total money raised based on their pledge total after confirming a pledge
-- See the number of total backers increment by one after confirming a pledge
-- Toggle whether or not the product is bookmarked
+- Perform mathmatical operations like addition, subtraction, multiplication, and division
+- Adjust the color theme based on their preference
+- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

 ### Screenshot